Dentosal/sc2-bot-match-runner/README.md

 python3 rungame.py "Abyssal Reef LE" $REPO1 $REPO2
 ```

+You can run multiple pairs at once too!

 Results will be stored under the `results/` directory.
 It contains bot logs and replay files.

 If running gets stuck, you may want to